angela6gr/First-Milestone-Project/README.md

 ## Testing

 The HTML code has been validated using the [W3C Mark-up Validation Service](https://validator.w3.org/).
 The CSS code has been validated using the [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+The responsiveness of the website was tested using the [Responsive Website Design Tester](https://responsivedesignchecker.com/).

 All the links in this wesite, except those in the navigation bar, will open in a new tab, so that the user doesn't leave the page when clicking them.
 The have been tested and they lead to the correct dectination.